nueh/rover/README.md

         h,LEFT - go to parent directory
              H - go to $HOME directory
            0-9 - change tab
-             S - open $SHELL (Terminal) on the current directory SPACE - open $PAGER with the selected file e - open $VISUAL or $EDITOR with the selected file / - start incremental search (RETURN to finish)
+             S - open $SHELL on the current directory SPACE - open $PAGER with the selected file e - open $VISUAL or $EDITOR with the selected file / - start incremental search (RETURN to finish)